John Henry Comstock: Career

 of entomology in 1873.
 He received his Bachelor of Science in June 1874, and was made an assistant professor in 1876.

 In 1878 Comstock married Anna Botsford.
 Anna also studied entomology: she earned a degree and worked with her husband to write and illustrate books and articles on the subject.
 Her beautiful wood engravings illustrate their work.
 Both became professors of Nature Studies at Cornell.
 Anna Botsford Comstock was the first female professor at Cornell.
+Anna wrote an autobiography of the couple, first published in 1953 and edited by Glenn Herrick and Ruby G. Smith, titled The Comstocks of Cornell: John Henry Comstock and Anna Botsford Comstock.
+A 2020 edition, edited by Karen Penders St. Clair, and titled The Comstocks of Cornell—The Definitive Autobiography, restored much material from Anna's original manuscript.

 Comstock worked at Vassar College from 1877 to 1879.
 Between 1879 and 1881 he became the chief Entomologist of the USDA in Washington, D.C.

 In 1882 Comstock returned to Cornell as professor of Entomology and Invertebrate Zoology.
 He also did work in insect morphology and is best known as the co-proposer of the Comstock-Needham system with James George Needham.

 In 1898-1899, Comstock studied at the University of Leipzig.

 In 1893, John Henry Comstock and Simon Henry Gage founded the Comstock Publishing Company in order to make textbooks on microscopy, histology, and entomology available at a reasonable price to students and to publish the works of Anna Botsford Comstock on nature study.

 Comstock was a member or honorary member or fellow of the Entomological Society of France, the Entomological Society of Belgium, and the Entomological Society of London.
+He was an elected member of the American Philosophical Society.

 In 1912 he attended the 250th anniversary of the Royal Society of London as the representative of Cornell University, and represented the Entomological Society of London at the 100th anniversary of the Academy of Natural Sciences of Philadelphia.

 Comstock retired from teaching and administrative work in 1914 at age 65, but continued to do research and write.

 Comstock, through his own work and that of his wife and students, had a significant influence in the development of entomology departments throughout the United States.

 He suffered a stroke on August 5, 1926, and lived as an invalid until his death on March 20, 1931.